Setting Up Postal as an SMTP Server

 ---|---|---|---|

-MX | rp.mail.example.com | mail.example.com | 10 |
+MX | rp.mailout.example.com | mailout.example.com | 10 |

-- This tells the world where to send bounce emails for the return path.
+This tells the world where to send bounce emails for the return path.

-will go torp.mail.example.com
+will go to rp.mailout.example.com

-(your return path domain), which will then point to your Postal server to handle them.
+(your return path domain), which will then point to your Postal server to handle them

 Record Type | Host | Value |